Graeme Durant / Andrew Maughan

 The Royal Standard, Vauxhall Business Estate / Space Gallery, Newcastle / Rogue Studios, Manchester / Northend Gallery, Detroit

 A two-person exhibition of works by Andrew Maughan and Graeme Durant invited a dialogue to emerge between two different artistic approaches.

 The pairing was based on a shared understanding within their individual practices of the interchange between the processes of thinking and making.
-By addressing the format of the collaborative exhibition-model and the comic double act, the work of Maughan and Durant confidently exposes the moments where cohesion and dissonance – or slippage – takes place.
+By addressing the format of the collaborative exhibition model and the comic double-act, the work of Maughan and Durant confidently exposed the moments where cohesion and dissonance – or slippage – takes place.

 Maughan’s paintings reflect on both the art world and current consumer culture.
 Employing anti-aesthetic strategies, Maughan uses a pallet of garish colours and pastel tones to present a visually complex and chaotic response to daily life.

 Durant is a gatherer of redundant domestic and industrial objects.
 Through a process of recycling, improvisation and low-tech construction methodologies, he attaches new meaning to the original materials.
 Durant reorders a formalist sculptural vocabulary of form, volume and matter creating objects brimming with possibility.